 More downpours in store for soaked California with additional mudslides and debris flows possible

-More severe holiday weather is forecast for an already soaked California bracing for possible additional mudslides and debris flows.
+More severe holiday weather is forecast for an already soaked California, with parts of the state bracing for possible additional mudslides and debris flows.

 Rain from a powerful winter storm that swept across Southern California was tapering off, but another storm system was on the horizon for Christmas Day with showers and possible thunderstorms.